bandpeylabs/atlassian-dc-on-aws/README.md

 This solution accelerator provides enterprise-grade deployment patterns for Atlassian Data Center products on AWS infrastructure.
 Many enterprises require Atlassian tools like Jira and Confluence to be hosted on their own infrastructure for compliance, security, and control requirements.

 Atlassian Data Center is the self-managed edition designed for enterprise environments, offering enhanced deployment flexibility and administrative control for mission-critical instances.
+Additionally, Data Center provides features exclusive to Data Center (like SAML single sign-on, self-protection via rate limiting, and CDN support) that are essential for enterprise security and performance requirements.

 ## Recommended Architecture

+> **TODO**: Architecture diagram will be added here

+### Security-First Design Principles

+**We believe in defense-in-depth security**, which is why our architecture includes:

+#### Bastion Host

+**We implement a bastion host** to enable secure administrative access to Jira Data Center without exposing the application directly to the internet.
+This approach provides:

+- **Controlled Access**: Single point of entry for administrative tasks
+- **Audit Trail**: Complete logging of all administrative activities
+- **Network Isolation**: Keeps application servers in private subnets

+#### Application Load Balancer

+**We specifically choose AWS Application Load Balancer** because it provides enterprise-grade features that align with our security and performance requirements:

+- **SSL/TLS Termination**: Centralized certificate management
+- **Session Affinity**: Essential for Jira's clustering requirements
+- **Health Checks**: Automatic failover and traffic routing

+#### Monitoring and Observability

+**We integrate Amazon CloudWatch** as our comprehensive monitoring solution because we believe visibility is crucial for enterprise operations:

+- **Pre-configured Dashboards**: Track CPU, disk, and network activity across all nodes
+- **Centralized Logging**: Collect and store logs from all components in a single source
+- **Real-time Monitoring**: Display latest log output for immediate troubleshooting
+- **Search and Analysis**: Advanced log querying capabilities for effective debugging

 ### Technology Stack